calebwin/emu/README.md

     return r;
 }

-void main() {
+// there should be only one entry point and it should be named "main"
+// ultimately, Emu has to kind of restrict how you use GLSL because it is compute focused void main() {
     uint index = gl_GlobalInvocationID.x; // this gives us the index in the x dimension of the thread space rectangles[index] = flip(rectangles[index]);